 PPG Industries’ stock performance

-PPG Industries (PPG) has shown a good performance since the beginning of 2017.
-Year-to-date, PPG has risen 16.6% and has outperformed the broad-based SPDR S&P 500 ETF (SPY), which has returned 8.0% for the same period.
-However, in comparison to its peers, it has had a mixed performance.
-Sherwin-Williams (SHW) and Axalta (AXTA) have managed to outperform PPG with returns of 33.3% and 17.5%, respectively, while RPM International (RPM) underperformed PPG with a return of 0.3%.
+PPG Industries’ (PPG) stock price has seen gradual growth in 2017 so far.
+On a year-to-date basis, the stock has risen 22.3% and has outperformed the broad-based SPDR S&P 500 ETF (SPY), which has risen 16.4%.
+PPG peers Sherwin-Williams (SHW) and Axalta (AXTA) also outperformed PPG with returns of 45.2% and 30.8%, respectively, while RPM International (RPM) has fallen 3.3%.